cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 script which uses the DL model to prepare a file with annotations in a public format like [MS COCO][mscoco-format] or [Pascal VOC][pascal-voc-format].
 After that you can upload the annotation file into CVAT.
 It works but it is not user-friendly.
-How to force CVAT to run the script for you?
+How to make CVAT run the script for you?

 You can pack the script with your DL model into a container which provides standard interface to interact with it.
 One way to do that is to use